Last modified:

 Select

 Continue editing to make the fields editable again.
-The status reverts to Processed.

 You can also revert the status of the work order back to Open.
 For this, select

-Reopen work order in the work order details window or follow the process described at a later time.
+Reopen work order in the work order details window or follow the process described below at a later time.

-Reopen a processed work order
+Reopen a work order that was marked as done

 Right-click on the work order to open the context menu.
 Select